anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 <a name="4.3.2"></a>
 ### 4.3.2 Kubernetes Provisioning

-Early efforts to provision Kubernetes are based on existing tools such [Bare Metal Reference Architecture (BMRA)](https://builders.intel.com/docs/networkbuilders/container-bare-metal-for-2nd-generation-intel-xeon-scalable-processor.pdf), using scripts available on [Github](https://github.com/intel/container-experience-kits), and the CNCF initiative [CNF Testbed](https://github.com/cncf/cnf-testbed).
+For provisioning Kubernetes in the Reference Implementation, existing tools will be used to set up a baseline cluster.
+The initial goal is to cover at least a subset of the requirements described in the [Reference Architecture 2 (RA-2)](../../../ref_arch/kubernetes), with the possibility of extending the implementation to cover more requirements over time.

-Requirements are based on the [Reference Architecture 2 (RA-2) specification](../../../ref_arch/kubernetes), with initial focus on hardware and functionality related to CPU and networking.
-While this will not be sufficient to satisfy all the requirements listed in RA-2, it will serve as a development platform for further feature integration, verification and ideally testing related to the [Reference Conformance 2 (RC-2) specification](../../../ref_cert/RC2).
+Initial efforts have been looking at the features of different installers, which has been used to select a few open source Kubernetes provisioning tools.
+Common for these tools is the use of Ansible and Helm to assist with deploying Kubernetes, configuring the host and adding additional features and functionality to the cluster.

-Before provisioning Kubernetes using BMRA, a set of configuration files will have to be updated with information related to the target hosts, which includes:
+Depending on the tool used for provisioning, there are likely configuration parameters that will need to be modified before running the installer:
 - Host information (IPs for SSH)
 - Cluster information (Master/worker node distribution and datastore)
 - CPU isolation (Kernel)